dominikjeske/RoslyMapper/README.md

 }
 ```

-When we want make some simple mapping of objects with same propery name we can write adapter like this
+When we want make some simple mapping of objects with same property name we can write adapter like this

 ```csharp
 [Adapter]